andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 The qualitative component was based on five semi-structured interviews with students aged 18–30 who regularly engage in physical exercise, ranging from recreational to professional levels.

 A thematic analysis approach was used to identify patterns in participants’ responses.
-After familiarising with the data through repeated review, key excerpts were manually coded and grouped into broader themes reflecting shared perceptions of exercise, productivity, and cognitive behavior.
+After familiarising myself with the data through repeated review, key excerpts were manually coded and grouped into broader themes reflecting shared perceptions of exercise, productivity, and cognitive functioning.

-The themes derived from the analysis were:
+Themes derived from the analysis were:
 - Exercise increases focus levels and efficiency leading to enhanced productivity
 - Exercise regulates stress and improves overall mood
 - Exercise boosts productivity through increased levels of energy and motivation